Does Citronella Repel Bees?

 Even though most bees aren’t that dangerous and will not sting you if you do not approach them, they can still be a danger and a source of worry for many people.

 While using pesticides, bug spray, and other chemically based repellents can work, some people prefer to take a more natural approach to keep the bugs away.
-Often, you can turn to your garden to provide more natural methods to repelling bugs, and one of those methods is citronella.
+Oils like citronella can not only repel bees but it keeps them safe and flourishing in our ecosystem.

 What Insects Does Citronella Repel?